 Corriverton Town Council

-Corriverton is the township farthest to East of Guyana.
+Corriverton is the township farthest to the East of Guyana.
 It is a narrow Coastal strip on the Corentyne River at the mouth and between No. 74 Village on the North and Crabwood Creek on the South.
 It was upgraded to Township status on September 7th, 1970 under the Municipal District Council Act 28:01.
 It is divided into wards and has a population of about 40,000 residents.

 Owing to its proximity to Suriname, its economic activities are centered on commercial trade in a number of industries.